Pelle Svanslös: Adaptations

 In 1949 the Royal Swedish Opera in Stockholm staged a Children's opera, Pelle Svanslös, with music by Erland von Koch.
 This production was subsequently presented each following year until 2001.
 In 1990 the stage production was filmed and shown by Sveriges Television.
 It featured Mark Bartholdsson as Pelle Svanslös, Iwa Sörenson as Maja Gräddnos and Magnus Lindén as elaka Måns.

 The series has been adapted for film multiple times.
 In 1981 the feature animated film Peter-No-Tail was released, starring Mats Åhlfeldt as Peter and Ernst-Hugo Järegård as Elaka Måns.
 A sequel, Peter-No-Tail in Americat, followed in 1985, with much of the same cast but Erik Lindgren voicing Peter.
 In 1997, Sveriges Television produced the Nordic Christmas calendar live action TV series Peter-No-Tail with Björn Kjellman portraying Peter.
 This was followed in 2000 by the live action feature Peter-No-Tail and the Great Treasure Hunt.
 Picture books as well as two editions as a comics series have also been published; one comic magazine ran between 1965 and 1972.

-A new 2D animated feature-length film musical will be released by SF Studios in January 2020, with the art style largely based on the 1980s films.
+A new 2D animated feature-length film musical was released by SF Studios in January 2020, with the art style largely based on the 1980s films.